Matrescence – The transition from woman to mother

 - Heather Newman

-- 4 min read
+- 5 min read

 The Journey into Motherhood

 I hadn’t heard this word ‘matrescence’ until I was well into my motherhood journey.
 I was tuned into a live talk on Anna Marthur’s Motherhood Minds project with Mama Rising Business coach Gemma Mercer.
 During their discussion, my mind was blown!
 I specifically remember thinking “Wow, so that’s what was happening to me”.
 It felt validating, but also strange to have never heard this word before, ever!
 Gemma went on to become a huge influence and inspiration in my own materscene journey.
-Having worked together 1:1, Gemma helped me understand and have compassion for the monumental transformation I had gone on, and then helped me shape my new identify as both a mother and a post-partum doula.
+Having worked together 1:1, Gemma helped me understand and have compassion for the monumental transformation I had gone on, and then helped me shape my new identify as both a mother and a Postpartum doula.

 Resource | I’ve attached a link below where you will find Gemma Mercer talking to Amy Taylor-Kabbaz on her podcast ‘Mama Rising’. discussing how to find your new identity.